 their infernal machines

 Today we are no longer fighting the ‘Space Invaders’; in a sense we have become them.
-We watch digital television, video games are commonplace, and music is written for video games rather than about them.
+We watch digital television, videogames are commonplace—and rather than songs about videogames, music is written for them.

 Our visitors perceive the old arcade consoles in the Games Lounge very differently from how people did then.
-For all but our younger visitors, a sense of novelty is now long passed, replaced by a sense of nostalgia.
+For all but our younger visitors, the sense of novelty has been replaced by a sense of nostalgia.